dlatk/dlatk/doc/source/tutorials/tut_clustering.rst

 	dlatkInterface.py -d dla_tutorial -t msgs -c user_id -f 'feat$cat_met_a30_2000_cp_w$msgs$user_id$16to16' --fit_reducer --model nmf --reducer_to_lexicon msgs_reduced10_nmf --n_components 10

-This command will produce table *msgs_reduced10_nmf* in the database *permaLexicon*.
+This command will produce table *msgs_reduced10_nmf* in the database *dlatk_lexicon*.
 Here the term column contains topic ids and the category column contains the reduced component number.
 Weights are entries in the *m x n* facorization matrix produced in the clustering method where *m* is the number of features in your feature table and *n* is the number of components specified by :doc:`../fwinterface/fwflag_n_components`.

 .. code-block:: mysql

-	mysql> select * from permaLexicon.msgs_reduced10_nmf limit 5;
+	mysql> select * from dlatk_lexicon.msgs_reduced10_nmf limit 5;
 	+----+------+----------+----------------+
 	| id | term | category | weight         |
 	+----+------+----------+----------------+